-- Outdoor contact sport is allowed, limited to the lesser of the number permitted by the density quotient of one person per four square meters and 500 people. - Competition for all age groups is allowed under the FIH Rules of Hockey as they relate to the number of players (or less than 11 players per side on the pitch i.e. 7-a-side). - Full contact training is allowed for all age groups.
+- Full contact training is allowed for all age groups.
 HV recommends that, in the interest of reducing the risk of COVID19 spreading, training for all participants is kept to a maximum of two zones per pitch (one zone = one half of FIH dimensions hockey pitch) and a maximum of 50 participants per zone.
 Limit movement of coaches, support staff and players between groups unless it is not reasonable and practical. - Ideally, groups and teams should not mix with each other and should remain constant, with participants and coaches advised to avoid swapping between groups/teams wherever practical.
 It is advised to establish a "zone" for your group to train within, ensure the zone is clearly marked, which will allow other groups to avoid any unnecessary contact.
-Ideally, please leave a 5m space between the zones. - Spectators, parents, carers are permitted but are included in the total 500 people limit.
+Ideally, please leave a 5m space between the zones. - Spectators, parents, carers are permitted but are included in the total patrons limit.
 Group limit of 50 and adherence to 1.5m physical distancing still applies.
-For example, this means that there could be 3 groups of 50 spectators, who still need to maintain physical distancing of 1.5m or wear a face mask if it's not possible to physically distance. - Consider staggering training start times for matches and training sessions to avoid creating bottlenecks. - HV recommends that at least 15-minute gaps are scheduled in between matches to allow adequate time for commonly used areas to be wiped with disinfectant (i.e. player benches/dugouts, gates, etc). - No high fives, handshakes, spitting or contact.
+For example, this means that there could be 3 groups of 50 spectators, who still need to maintain physical distancing of 1.5m or wear a face mask if it's not possible to physically distance. - Consider staggering training start times for matches and training sessions to avoid creating bottlenecks. - HV recommends that, where practical, at least 15-minute gaps are scheduled in between matches to allow adequate time for commonly used areas to be wiped with disinfectant (i.e. player benches/dugouts, gates, etc). - No high fives, handshakes, spitting or contact.